A signal of competitive dominance in mid-latitude herbaceous plant communities: Discussion

 \section{Discussion}

-To the best of our knowledge, this is the first time that predictions from modern coexistence theory~\cite{chesson:2000a} and the competition-similarity paradigm~\cite{mayfield:2010} have been tested with macro-ecological trait data at large spatial scales.
-While potential evapotranspiration decreases with latitude, actual evapotranspiration peaks at intermediate latitudes, and is strongly associated with higher levels of local trait clustering.
-Critically, actual evapotranspiration is positively correlated with gross primary productivity (GPP) across terrestrial ecosystems (see Fig.~\ref{fig:Fig3}d and~\cite{garbulsky:2010}), which also peaks at intermediate latitudes across Europe (Supporting Information, Fig.~S3).
-The confrontation of model predictions against plant community data across Europe reveals a clear signature of competition in local communities in the environmentally conducive middle-range latitudes; as environmental conditions get increasingly extreme, they override competitive effects resulting in non-significant clustering in plant heights.
+In this work we have tested predictions from a model of species-rich interacting communities under competitive dominance \citep{capitan:2020}.
+Our work is based on spatial and stochastic extensions of a type of Lotka-Volterra models where competitive dominance is linked to species traits \citep{capitan:2020}.
+This piece of theory was initially inspired by the competition-similarity paradigm~\citep{mayfield:2010}.
+We used macro-ecological trait data at large spatial scales~\citep{kunstler:2016} to show that, while potential evapotranspiration decreases with latitude, actual evapotranspiration peaks at intermediate latitudes, and is strongly associated with higher levels of trait clustering.
+Critically, actual evapotranspiration is positively correlated with gross primary productivity (GPP) across terrestrial ecosystems [see Fig.~\ref{fig:Fig4}d and~\cite{garbulsky:2010}], which also peaks at intermediate latitudes across Europe.
+Consistently, our results were reproduced using GPP instead of ET, although both variables yield similar results.
+The agreement of model predictions with plant community data can be interpreted as a signature of competitive dominance in empirical communities in the environmentally conducive middle-range latitudes.
+Significant height clustering would be the trace that competition leaves on community assembly pattern by filtering out subdominant species.
+If species tend to be similar in maximum stem heights at mid-latitudes, we suggest that this height equalization is a signature of competitive dominance.
+This mechanism would have played a key role in shaping local species assemblages through years and year of common eco-evolutionary history.
+This result does not necessarily mean that competition is the main driver of community assembly.
+It rather highlights the potential role of competitive dominance, along with other processes, in the assembly of herbaceous communities at intermediate latitudes.
+On the contrary, as environmental conditions get increasingly extreme, no significant clustering in plant height is observed.
+Although the interplay between facilitation and competition is far from simple~\citep{hart:2013}, the harshness of extreme conditions likely override the effects of competition, and other processes such as species tolerances and facilitation~\citep{valiente-banuet:2007,maestre:2009} may be critical community drivers at climatic extremes.

+Although we introduced our conceptual framework based on ``ideal plant growth conditions'' (see Fig.~\ref{fig:con}a), the patterns presented for light and water availability are not necessarily unimodal nor universal for all plant species.
+In general, many herbaceous plants grow efficiently when water availability is high, and temperatures are not extremely low.
+We acknowledge that there are exceptions to this rule.
+For example, environments that are too wet can lead plants to drown if their roots are saturated, which can cause early mortality and fast turnover (due to fungal infections, for instance).
+Likewise, high night time temperatures can lead to increases in respiration rates, thereby reducing overall growth.
+Many of these relationships are discussed in~\cite{lambers2019plant}.
+Climatic drivers can induce a variety of effects on plant growth different from the generic trend we used here to frame our contribution.